Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 *"When the believer is made to dwell in his grave then (the angels) come to him.
 Then he testifies to Lā ilāha illa Allāh and that Muhammad is Rasūl-Allāh.
 And that is (the meaning of) His words:* **"Allāh makes those who believe firm, with the firm word."** (Ibrāhīm 14:27)" (Sahīh Al- Bukhārī)

-And ‘Āishah (رضي‬ الله عنها‬) narrated:
+And ‘Āishah (رضي الله عنها) narrated:

 *"That a Jewish woman entered upon her and mentioned the punishment in the grave.
 She said to her: ‘May Allāh give you refuge from the punishment in the grave.’
 So ‘Āishah asked the Messenger of Allāh (ﷺ) about the punishment in the grave (i.e. whether or not people will be punished in their grave).’
-So he said: ‘Yes, the punishmet of the grave’ ‘Āishah (رضي‬ الله عنها‬) said: ‘After that I never saw the Messenger of Allāh (ﷺ) pray any prayer, except that he sought refuge from the punishment of the grave (in it)."* (Sahīh Al-Bukhārī)
+So he said: ‘Yes, the punishmet of the grave’ ‘Āishah (رضي الله عنها) said: ‘After that I never saw the Messenger of Allāh (ﷺ) pray any prayer, except that he sought refuge from the punishment of the grave (in it)."* (Sahīh Al-Bukhārī)

-And Asmā bint Abū Bakr (رضي‬ الله عنهما‬) said:
+And Asmā bint Abū Bakr (رضي الله عنهما) said:

 *"The Messenger of Allāh (ﷺ) got up and gave a speech.
 And he mentioned in it the fitnah of the grave which the person will be put through.
 So when he mentioned this the Muslims made a loud noise."
 (Sahīh Al-Bukhārī)